Model-free controlled variable selection via data splitting: Numerical studies

 Table \ref{highdimension-Xd} presents the comparison results for different covariate distributions to investigate the error rate control and detection power under high-dimensional settings.
-The FDRs of the proposed MFSDA are approximately controlled at the target level of $\alpha$ with a higher power, which is in line with our theory.
-A similar analysis also can be found in the Supplemental Material Table \ref{highdimension-Xd-n800} with a larger sample size.
-Table \ref{highdimension-Xd} and Table \ref{highdimension-Xd-n800} further demonstrate that the MFSDA is able to detect all active variables when $n$ is large.
-As we can expect although MFSDA involves data splitting which may lose some data information, its power can still be higher since the feature screening step significantly increases the signal-to-noise ratio.
-Besides, our method owns a lower computing time since we do not construct the asymptotic distribution for each dimension in marginal coordinate test \citep{cook2004testing} and generate the knockoff copies in Model-X knockoff \citep{candes2018panning}.
-We have the following expositions. \begin{itemize} \item [(a)] \emph{MFSDA vs MFSDA-DB}.
-MFSDA-DB method is similar to RESS in \citet{zou2020new}, which was developed for independent tests.
-The FDR of the MFSDA-DB method controls pretty well as the proposed MFSDA but it performs a lower power than MFSDA since MFSDA-DB uses bias correction instead of the screening stage which may not boost the signal-to-noise ratio.
-We know that the MFSDA-DB method is an extension of our low-dimensional procedure with a debiased lasso estimate but it needs to estimate the precision matrix which involves much more computational cost. \item [(b)] \emph{MFSDA vs MSIR-BH}.
-MSIR-BH method achieves a quite conservative FDR control than MFSDA.
-It adopts the sample splitting \citep{meinshausen2009p} but they only construct the test statistics on $\mathcal{D}_2$ which suffers from a serious power loss.
+The FDRs of the proposed MFSDS are approximately controlled at the target level $\alpha$ with a higher power, which is consistent with our theory.
+A similar analysis also can be found in the Supplementary Material Table \ref{highdimension-Xd-n800} with a larger sample size.
+Table \ref{highdimension-Xd} and Table \ref{highdimension-Xd-n800} further demonstrate that the MFSDS is able to detect all active variables when $n$ is large.
+As we can expect, although MFSDS involves data splitting which may lose some data information, its power can still be higher since the feature screening step significantly increases the signal-to-noise ratio.
+Besides, our method exhibits lower computing time since we avoid constructing the asymptotic distribution for each dimension in marginal coordinate test \citep{cook2004testing} and generating the knockoff copies in Model-X knockoff \citep{candes2018panning}.
+We provide further explanations below.

+\begin{itemize} \item [(a)] \emph{MFSDS vs MFSDS-DB}.
+The FDR of the MFSDS-DB method controls pretty well as the proposed MFSDS but it performs a lower power than MFSDS since MFSDS-DB uses bias correction instead of the screening stage which may not boost the signal-to-noise ratio.
+We know that the MFSDS-DB method is an extension of our low-dimensional procedure with a debiased lasso estimate but it needs to estimate the precision matrix which results in significantly higher computational costs.

+\item [(b)] \emph{MFSDS vs MSIR-BH}.
+MSIR-BH method is a post-selection inference with marginal statistics, which achieves a conservative FDR control compared with MFSDS.
+It adopts data splitting \citep{meinshausen2009p} but they only construct the marginal test statistics on $\mathcal{D}_2$ which suffers from a serious power loss.
+As pointed out by reviewers, \citet{guo2024model} provided a nice refinement of MSIR-BH without data splitting, but the decorrelating process is complicated similar to the debiasing in MFSDS-DB; additional simulation in Table \ref{Tab:Guo} shows that it leads intensive computation.